 That is the cost of the product – Rs.2100+Rs.110 = Rs.2210

-If we calculate the same way with VAT and CST, the product will cost Rs.2310.
+If we calculate in the same way with VAT and CST, the product will cost Rs.2310.

-Thus the cost of the product is lowered as there is easy ITC (Input Tax Credit) in GST.
+Thus, the cost of the product is lowered as there is ITC (Input Tax Credit) in GST.

-The table given below compares both the tax system.
+The table given below compares both the tax systems.

 |PREVIOUS TAX SYSTEM||SYSTEM UNDER GST|

 |Price of an item sold between states, for example from state A to state B =Rs.5000||Price of an item sold between states, for example from state A to state B =Rs.5000|

 |Adding CGST (5%) & SGST (5%) – Rs.
 250+ Rs.250

 |Sales price of the item